Farini/SkyNation/Readme.md

 - [ ] Leaving a Guild Problems.
 Needs to fix it.
 API not decoding correctly (but it happens in server.
 It crashes.)
 - [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`
 - [ ] Settings - Delete this game (start over)
+- [ ] Entry Shaders?
+StarNest.fsh, BusyCircuitry.fsh

+- [ ] News - Special FX can be achieved with the `BusyCircuitry` shader.
+- [ ] If accounting goes for too long, save the city (not currently saving, just accrueing time)

 - [ ] Prepare Scene Objects https://developer.apple.com/documentation/scenekit/scnscenerenderer/1522798-prepare
 ```swift